grumpsgreenery/one-click-hugo-cms/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can  reach out via instagram (grumps.greenery).
+You can also reach out via instagram (grumps.greenery).